 - The Large Temple of Dromton (Brom-ston Lha khang)

 The second largest temple in the complex, covering over 70 sq m, has the figure of Sakyamuni flanked by Sariputra and Maha Maugdalayana.
 The outer walls depict the revered eight Medicine Buddhas and Guardian Kings.

 Dedicated to the protective deity of the Galuk-pa sect, fierce deities fill the room.
-The temple also goes by the name of 'temple of horror' and can only be entered after protective meditation.
+The temple also goes by 'temple of horror' and can only be entered after protective meditation.

 Beautiful murals and paintings decorate the walls of the temple.
-An ornate low dado is erected for the monks or nuns to lean against when mediating.
+In addition, an ornate low dado is erected for the monks or nuns to lean against when mediating.

 Since the founding of Tabo Monastery, not much has changed.
 The lamas still perform tantric rites in the temples.
 Chanting starts at 6 a.m. sharp.
-Many festivals are held in the environs of the monastery.
-The Tibetan monks perform traditional Buddhist songs and masked dances.
+In addition, many festivals are held in the environs of the monastery, and the Tibetan monks perform traditional Buddhist songs and masked dances.